owncloud/ocis/services/storage-users/README.md

 *   **In case of expired uploads**, the _blob_ and _blob.info_ files will _not_ be removed automatically.
 Thus a lot of data can pile up over time wasting storage space.

+*   **In the rare case of a failure**, after the upload succeeded but the file was not moved to its target location, which can happen when postprocessing fails, the situation is the same as with expired uploads.

 Example cases for expired uploads

 *   When a user uploads a big file but the file exceeds the user-quota, the upload can't be moved to the target after it has finished.
 The file stays at the upload location until it is manually cleared.